How a Visit Actually Works

 What we don’t do:

-• Expect you to prepare before we come.
+Expect you to clean or prepare before we arrive

-• Rush conversations when you need to be heard.
+Rush conversations when you need someone to listen